 Nathan’s Famous was founded by a Polish immigrant, Nathan Handwerker, and his is truly an authentic “only in America story.”
 He started his business in 1916 with a small hot dog stand in Coney Island, New York.
 He sold hot dogs that were manufactured based on a recipe developed by his wife, Ida.

-In the over 96 years that have passed since opening day, Nathan’s has gained worldwide recognition for the unequaled quality and taste of its product.
+In the 100 years that have passed since opening day, Nathan’s has gained worldwide recognition for the unequaled quality and taste of its product.
 Today, Nathan’s has gained a reputation for being among the highest quality hot dogs in the world.

 Nathan’s popularity was almost instantaneous, and in its earliest days had legendary characters such as Al Capone, Eddie Cantor, Jimmy Durante, and Cary Grant as regular customers.
 It gained its first international exposure when President Franklin Delano Roosevelt served Nathan’s Famous hot dogs to the King and Queen of England in 1939.
 Later, Roosevelt had Nathan’s hot dogs sent to Yalta when he met with Winston Churchill and Joseph Stalin.
 Years later, Nelson Rockefeller, Governor of New York, stated that, “No man can hope to be elected in his state without being photographed eating a hot dog at Nathan’s Famous."